jaimicore/R_utilities/README.md

     -c : (--cores)              Number of cores to parallelize the process.
 [Default: 2] -o : (--output_directory)   Output directory to export the results (Mandatory) -r : (random_networks)      Number of random networks.
-[Default: 10]
+[Default: 10] -e : (exclusive)       	Indicates whether the original targets should not be included in the new random targets.
+[Default: False] Note that this is not applicable always.

 Example: